 - Hospital Orderly.

-Education Pathways: Students who successfully complete the Certificate in Health Assistance (Level 3) with strands in Palliative Care, Physical Disability Support, Intellectual Disability Support, Community Care, and Mental Health Support have met the requirements for entry into the New Zealand Certificate in Health and Wellbeing (Social and Community Services) (Level 4) with a strand in Mental Health and Addiction.
-It may lead on to further study in related health and wellbeing contexts such as the New Zealand Certificate in New Zealand Certificate in Health and Wellbeing (Advanced Care and Support) (Level 4), or in leadership and management.
+Education Pathways: Students who successfully complete the Certificate in Health Assistance (Level 3), with strands in Palliative Care, Physical Disability Support, Intellectual Disability Support, Community Care, and Mental Health Support, have met the requirements for entry into the New Zealand Certificate in Health and Wellbeing (Social and Community Services) (Level 4) with a strand in Mental Health and Addiction.
+It may lead on to further study in related health and wellbeing contexts such as the New Zealand Certificate in Health and Wellbeing (Advanced Care and Support) (Level 4), or in leadership and management.

 Entry Criteria